apache/hudi/README.md

 ## Configs
 Configs can be automatically updated by following these steps documented at ../hudi-utils/README.md

+## Events Banner

+### How to disable Events banner in the main page - https://hudi.apache.org/?
+Remove ``<Events />`` row from the file `website/src/pages/index.js`.
+This should be found below `<HomepageHeader />`.
+Note commenting out has no effect.
+This entry has to be removed to turn off the banner.

+### How to add a new Events banner ?
+The code for displaying an event banner is already in place.
+Steps to add:
+1. Edit file `website/src/components/EventFeature/index.js` .
+Edit Event description, date and note if it is an `In Person Event` or a `Linkedin Live Event`.
+2. Add `<Event />` entry after `<HomepageHeader />` (if not already present) in the file `website/src/pages/index.js`

 ## Talks

 When adding a talk, please follow these guidelines.